amalgam8/amalgam8.github.io/_docs/4-kubernetes/2-helloworld.md

    rules-97v01           1/1       Running   0          1h
    ```

+   > **Note**: different application versions are deployed concurrently, via separate replica sets/replication controllers.
+   > Shifting traffic between versions, for a rolling upgrade, will be done using Amalgam8 routing rules.
+   >
+   > Kubernetes supports rolling updates via `Deployment` resources, but these replace application pods "in-place" and
+   > do not allow fine-grained control and application awareness in request steering (i.e., each instance receives
+   > a proportional share of the connections, not individual requests, using random load-balancing).

 1. Expose the Gateway service

    Determine the node on which the `gateway` pod runs, and use the node's IP address as the external gateway IP.